HEAR ME ROAR: ‘Beast from the East’ scheduled to make London’s temperature plummet

 - London facing snow flurries and a week of freezing weather (standard.co.uk)

 - Snow forecast as UK temperatures plummet (guardian.co.uk)

 - Enjoy the mild conditions while you can… the temperatures are set to plummet (standard.co.uk)

 - Snow spell set to hit London this weekend (standard.co.uk)

 - London braced for icy weather and snow (london24.com)

 “London braced for first snow” – London Evening Standard, 11/1/2013

-Posted on January 13, 2013, in Uncategorized and tagged Arctic, Beast from the East, climate, England, London, nature, Russia, Siberia, snow, transportation, weather.
+Posted on January 13, 2013, in National news, World news and tagged Arctic, Beast from the East, climate, England, London, nature, Russia, Siberia, snow, transportation, weather.
 Bookmark the permalink.
 Leave a comment.